 |Played by||Patrick Malahide|

-Balon Greyjoy is the head of House Greyjoy of Pyke; as such he is lord paramount of the Iron Islands.
+Balon Greyjoy is the head of House Greyjoy of Pyke and is the Lord of the Iron Islands.
 He is captain of the Great Kraken.
-He is a follower of the old ways of the Ironborn and tried to bring them back to prominence.
-In 289AL he proclaimed their independence from the Iron Throne but was defeated by King Robert's forces.
+He is a follower of the Old Way of the ironborn and desires to bring them back to prominence.
+In 289AL he proclaimed their independence from the Iron Throne but was defeated by King Robert Baratheon's forces.
 In the TV series, Balon is played by Patrick Malahide.

 Appearance and Character

 Balon had always been thin, but by 298 AL he is gaunt with a hard face.
 He has hard black eyes with long grey hair flecked with white that hangs past the small of his back.
 See also this collection of images.